MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-sk/skills.md

 With a text file "skprompt.txt" that's using SK's Prompt Template format ...

+## To go deeper into skills ...

+There are a set of "core" skills in SK that reside in:

+`semantic-kernel/dotnet/src/SemanticKernel/CoreSkills`

+These skills embody a few standard capabilities like working with time, text, files, http requests, and the [Planner](planner).

+For more examples of skills, and the ones that we use in our sample apps, look inside:

+`semantic-kernel/samples/skills`

 ## Take the next step

 Now that you know about the **kernel**, **planner**, **skills**, you can take on **memories**.